Megan Fox’s Doppelganger, Claudia Alende, Bumps Boyfriend With Booty & Wishes Him Happy Birthday

 Coined as Megan Fox’s doppelganger, Claudia Alende took to Instagram a few hours ago to share a fun video of herself putting her dancing skills and her love for her boyfriend, Michel Grasiani, on display.

-The video featured Claudia rocking a pair of black and white camoflauge pants with a black sleeveless crop top adorned with lots of glitter.
+The video featured Claudia rocking a pair of black and white camouflage pants with a black sleeveless crop top adorned with lots of glitters.

 Her long black tresses flowed down her tiny, curvaceous frame loose and untamed.
 She sported thick muted pink lips and her usual thick layer of black eyeliner.